Table of Contents:

 Likewise, during the great feast of Huitzilopochtli, the captives were prepared by ritually bathing them, and during the night, the snake dance was performed to sacrifice the prisoners finally.
 Their flesh was used in ritual foods like pozole.
 Hey, don’t stop reading.
 Are you getting the heebie-jeebies already?

+Songs, dances, and sacrifices were vital daily for the Mexica civilization.
+They were meant to preserve the regular march of the seasons, the return of rains, the germination of food plants, and the resurrection of the sun—in other words, of all life.
 Corn, the basis of Mesoamerican culture and part of the creation myth, and the ingestion of human flesh from the sacrifice meant the rite where the permanent duality of Mesoamerican people was confirmed.
 What was it?
 The origin and end, sky and earth, day and night, life and death.

 Likewise,

-Curiously, the meat of this animal that Europeans introduced to the New World is said to taste similar and look like human flesh.
+its consumption was the mythical expression of total rebirth, with a sun extinguishing to which the blood of the sacrificed would give life and light.
+One must die to be reborn.
 With this transition of ingredients, this dish was never the same.
 Especially in terms of its symbolic meaning.
 Since then, its consumption has been not only for priests and rulers but for everybody!
 Fortunately, we can enjoy it today in most of the Mexican Republic.

 😋Try pozole and other famous Mexican dishes with us here: